guido5544/hc-caas/README.md

 * Plugin Support to allow for User Defined Storage Options

 ## Feedback
 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
-For a 60 day trial of the HOOPS Web Platform go to (Web Platform)[https://www.techsoft3d.com/products/hoops/web-platform].
+For a 60 day trial of the HOOPS Web Platform go to https://www.techsoft3d.com/products/hoops/web-platform.

 ## Quick Start
 To quickly test out CaaS with a simple front-end and scs loading, follow the steps below.

 1. Ensure that HOOPS Communicator is installed on your machine.
-(You can get a 60 day trial license here: https://www.techsoft3d.com/products/hoops/web-platform/)
 2. Create a new directory and create folder called "config" with empty local.json file.
 Copy content below and add your HOOPS Communicator license, path to a temp directory and path to HOOPS Converter
 ```json
 {